simasalaune/Portfolio/wp-content/plugins/unlimited-elements-for-elementor/readme.txt

 * Fix: Mega Slider (Pro) - Protected styling from theme overrides.
 * Fix: Compact Gallery (Free) - Updated Navigation Icon options for consistency.

-version 1.5.145 - 2025-04-20 =

-Plugin Changes:

-* Fix: fixed the translate before time notice
-* Fix: removed the get_breadcrumbs function to avoid php collisions
-* Fix: fixed some small security issue with testtermids
-* Feature: updated the widgets gallery code to use svg icons

-Widgets Changes:

-* Feature: Remote Item Navigation (Pro) - Added a dedicated block of styling options for the Hover State of Items, allowing more control over hover effects and appearance.
-* Feature: Loop Carousel (Pro) - Added a new &quot;Layout&quot; option, allowing users to select between Carousel or Marquee layouts for better flexibility.
-* Feature: Glare Button Effect (Free) - Added new typography, text color, button border, box shadow, and text shadow options.
-* Feature: Thumbnail Gallery (Free) - Added Title and Description Typography option, enabling users to customize the font, size, weight, and other typography settings.
-* Feature: Text Rotator (Free) - Added new Text Shadow option for all text elements within the widget.
-This option allows adding shadow effects to any text element.
-* Feature: Payment Method Icons (Free) - Added two new layout options, &quot;Carousel&quot; and &quot;Marquee,&quot; and also improved widget performance.
-* Feature: Scroll Accordion (Pro) - Added Active styling options for Title Text Color and Background Color of the title
-* Feature: Event List (Pro) - Added Calendar Date option for cases when Date Type is set to Text Field.
-* Feature: Liquid Full Screen Menu (Pro) - Added new Active Styling options for the Hamburger Element, allowing for more customization.
-* Feature: Woo Product Carousel (Free) - Added Button Add to Cart (Variable Products) styling options, for better product presentation.
-* Feature: Mega Slider (Pro) - Improved Animation Duration option to ensure compatibility with all Animation Types.
-* Feature: Line Chart (Free) - Added styling options for the X and Y axis titles and values for better customization.
-* Feature: Post Grid (Free) - Added a new option called &quot;Show Post Type Name,&quot; which allows displaying the post type name within the widget.
-* Feature: Fullscreen Menu (Free) - Created a new option called &quot;Expand All After Page Load&quot; which allows all sections or items to be expanded automatically when the page finishes loading

 [See changelog for all versions.](https://unlimited-elements.com/change-log/)